AbhishekYadav-01/JourneyPlanner-Trip-Management-System/README.md

 # JourneyPlanner: Trip Management System

-JourneyPlanner: Trip Management System efficiently organizes and books trips with detailed vehicle and location management.
-Using Binary Search Trees (BST), it optimizes trip searches by departure times and facilitates seamless booking processes.
-Users can add trips with vehicle specifics, manage unique locations, and search for trips based on pick-up points and timeframes.
-The system ensures efficient allocation of vehicles to trips and updates seat bookings automatically upon reservation.
+JourneyPlanner is a comprehensive Trip Management System designed to streamline trip management and booking processes.
+It allows users to add detailed trip information such as vehicle number, seating capacity, pick-up and drop locations, and departure times.
+Utilizing Binary Search Trees (BST), the system efficiently organizes trips and optimizes search functionalities based on departure times.
+It also manages vehicle allocations, linking each vehicle to its corresponding trips, and maintains a repository of unique locations associated with trips and transport services.
+Users can perform targeted searches for trips based on pick-up location, time range, or both pick-up and drop locations, enhancing operational efficiency.
+Furthermore, the system supports seamless trip bookings and automatically updates the number of booked seats upon successful reservations.
 ## Key Features

 ### Trip Management